 Our interview process is aimed at establishing whether potential service users are likely to benefit from our services.
 Acceptance for entry is at the discretion of the staff team and management.
 We also consider self-referrals.

-The average time it takes to complete the whole programme is 12-18 months, depending on the individual and their previous experience of recovery.
+The average time it takes to complete the whole programme is 6-18 months, depending on the individual and their previous experience of recovery.
 We take a holistic approach to recovery in that we recognise that the life of addiction is more than about the substance that’s used itself.
-This is explored via the 12 steps and other parts of the programme.